ibm-cloud-docs/solution-tutorials/create-deploy-retrain-machine-learning-model.md

    1. Click **Create**.
 6. From the received notification, click **View in project**.

-The accuracy of the model will be improved in the later part of the tutorial.

 ## Deploy and test your model
 {: #create-deploy-retrain-machine-learning-model-deploy_model}
 {: step}